linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 \text {D o l l a r d u r a t i o n o f a b a s i s p o i n t} = \frac {\text {m o d i f i e d d u r a t i o n} \times \text {p r i c e}}{1 0 , 0 0 0}.
 $$

 For example, consider an  $8\%$  coupon, 15-year bond selling to yield  $10\%$ .
-The price of this bond per $100 par value is $84.6275.
+The price of this bond per \$100 par value is \$84.6275.
 The bond's modified duration is 8.05.
 Therefore,

 $$
 \text {D o l l a r d u r a t i o n o f a b a s i s p o i n t} = \frac {8 .
 0 5 \times \$ 8 4 .
 6 2 7 5}{1 0 , 0 0 0} = \$ 0.
 0 6 8 1 2 5.
 $$

 To find the dollar duration for more than one basis point, the dollar duration of a basis point is simply multiplied by the number of basis points.
-For example, for a 50 basis point change in yield, the dollar duration would be $3.40625.
+For example, for a 50 basis point change in yield, the dollar duration would be \$3.40625.

-If the dollar duration for a par value different from  $100 is sought, then the dollar duration per$ 100 par value must be scaled appropriately.
-For example, in our previous example, if $1 million is the par value, then the market value of the bond is $8,462,750.
-The dollar duration of a basis point is $6,812.51.
+If the dollar duration for a par value different from  \$100 is sought, then the dollar duration per\$ 100 par value must be scaled appropriately.
+For example, in our previous example, if \$1 million is the par value, then the market value of the bond is \$8,462,750.
+The dollar duration of a basis point is \$6,812.51.

 It should be noted that there is no standard terminology for dollar duration.
 More specifically, some market participants refer to "dollar duration" when they mean the "dollar duration of a basis point."
-In our example, the dollar duration would then be  $0.0681 because this is the dollar duration of one basis point.
+In our example, the dollar duration would then be  \$0.0681 because this is the dollar duration of one basis point.
 The dollar duration of a basis point is equivalent to the price value of a basis point (PV01) that we discussed in the previous chapter.
 Some market participants refer to the dollar duration in terms of the dollar duration of 100 basis points.
-In our example, the dollar duration would then be$ 6.81.
+In our example, the dollar duration would then be\$ 6.81.

 How good an estimate of the dollar price change is provided by dollar duration?
 For small changes in yield, it will be good, as we saw in Illustration 13-3, where modified duration is used to estimate the percentage price change.
 For large changes in yield, the approximation is not as good.
 Recall from Illustration 13-4 that when the yield increases by 300 basis points, the estimated percentage decline in price is greater than the actual decline in price.
 This means that the estimated dollar price decline will be greater than the actual price decline, so the estimated new price is less than the actual price at a higher yield.
 Also in Illustration 13-4, the estimated percentage price increase is less than the actual price increase when the yield declines by 300 basis points.
 The actual price increase, therefore, is underestimated using modified duration, and the estimated price at a lower yield will be less than the actual price.
 Thus, whether the yield rises or falls by a large number of basis points, modified duration and dollar duration will underestimate what the new price will be.
 A graphical explanation for this fact is given in the next chapter.